gilbert-yang/hashtags/README.md

 ## Key Design Considerations

 ### Storing the Graph in Memory
+This calculator stores the entire graph in memory after eliminating unnecessary information.
+A dataset with 100 million unique edges is estimated to require approximately 30GB of memory.

-The graph is stored using two maps: one for edges and one for nodes.
+The graph is represented using two maps:

+- Nodes Map: Tracks the occurrence of each unique node.
+- Edges Map: Stores the relationships between nodes.

 The structure assumes:

 1. An average of 3 hashtags per tweet.
 2. Each hashtag consists of ~10 characters.